MeshCollider/OMC-Signature-Seller/README.md

 ###Signature Sales
 1. Selling member sets price per week in OMC.
 2. Buying member creates an invoice with their signature ad input and length of time for the ad purchase.
-3. Sellers confirms invoice and buyer is sent a PM with purchase link.
+3. Sellers confirms invoice (Seller gets a PM with the code for review and has to approve it first) and buyer is sent a PM with purchase link.
 4. Buyer pays and the ad is implemented.
 5. OMC is sent directly to the buyer.
 6. Once purchase time expires the signature is removed automatically.